ShanaLMoore/ping-pong-programming-workshop/README.md

 3. Start with the calculator challenge.
 Open lib/calculator.rb in your editor of choice for instructions.
 4. Run specs, like: ```rspec spec/calculator_spec.rb```
 5. If you have more time, move onto other code challenges found within the lib folder.

+## Remote Collaboration Tools
+Everyone should at least install [VS Code](https://code.visualstudio.com/download) + Vs Code's [Live Share](https://code.visualstudio.com/learn/collaboration/live-share).
+It's free.

+Bonus points if you also have [Tuple](https://tuple.app/) installed; it is not free and is currently only available for macs.